Help CenterStudent Handbook

-StraighterLine has created a Student Code of Conduct, the tenets of which apply to all student conduct, whether academic or administrative.
-By taking a course at StraighterLine, all students agree to comply with these policies.
+StraighterLine has an established Student Code of Conduct, the tenets of which apply equally to all students and their conduct, whether academic or administrative.
+By taking a course at StraighterLine, all students are expected to be familiar with this document and agree to comply with these policies.
 Students of StraighterLine agree:

-- that all answers to application or registration information questions are true.
+- that all answers to application or registration information questions are true and accurate.

-- to keep passwords and other account access information for StraighterLine and its partners confidential.
+- to keep their passwords and other account access information for StraighterLine and its partners confidential.

 - that they are responsible for completing and submitting all graded assessments personally and will not permit another student, a family member, or other person to act on his or her behalf in the completion of graded work.

 - to report known violations of this code of conduct as soon as possible to Student Advisors.